DAZ</codes>

 ... which, while not exactly the same, is much closer to the Ruby version.

-So I added it to an updated version of Ruby Doo, so now you can write this:
+So I added it to an updated version of Ruby Monkey, so now you can write this:

 I'm not sure how much it would get used, but it was fun to implement and is more useful when using Ruby Doo, which adds a lot more methods to JavaScript objects.
 I like the fact it uses tag template functions in a creative way and the use of the $ is similar to the way it's used in template literal interpolation.
 And I decided to call it Template to Func, in honour of the Ruby method that inspired it, since it uses template literals instead of symbols and functinos instead of procs.